lsst-dm/dm_dev_guide/services/lsst-login.rst

   GSSAPIAuthentication yes
   PreferredAuthentications gssapi-with-mic,keyboard-interactive,password

+The Kerberos domain for the ``lsst-login`` servers is ``NCSA.EDU``, so something like this may work to generate a Kerberos ticket on your local machine:

+.. prompt:: bash $ auto

+  kinit username@NCSA.EDU

 You may wish to use an ``lsst-login`` node as a "jump host".
 If using OpenSSH on your local machine you can do this as follows:

 .. prompt:: bash $ auto